Second Home Mortgage Rates: 2022 Outlook

 One way that you can get a better mortgage rate is to improve your credit score.
 Just because you’re technically able to get a loan for a second home with a credit score of 620 doesn’t necessarily mean that you should.
 This is because lenders are going to charge you higher interest rates to offset the risk that they’re taking by lending to you with your low credit score.

-To qualify for the best interest rates, you need a credit score that’s above 760.
+To qualify for the best interest rates and spend less over the life of the loan, you need a credit score that’s at or above 720.
 But how can you improve your credit score?

 Here are some tips to help: